 Regulatory and Financial Challenges Related to Deployment of ITS Technologies

 ITS technologies hold incredible potential to make communities more safe, accessible, equitable, sustainable, and economically vibrant.
 Unfortunately, building and deploying ITS technologies will not be easy.
-Before ITS technologies are deployed on a large scale, regulatory and funding consideration will need to be addressed.
-How can cities, states, and technology companies work together to find solutions that will ultimately bring ITS technologies to communities large and small across the country.
+Before technologies are deployed on a large scale, regulatory and funding consideration will need to be addressed.
+How can cities, states, and technology companies work together to find solutions that will ultimately bring ITS technologies to communities large and small across the country?

 Cybersecurity and Privacy Opportunities and Challenges